-Ordering window is Monday Afternoon through Thursday Morning and pick up will be Friday-Sunday by appointment until we expand more, Please indicate when you would like to pick up when you place your order.
+Ordering window is Monday Afternoon (or when I open it) through Thursday Morning and pick up will be Friday-Sunday by appointment until we expand more, Please indicate when you would like to pick up when you place your order.

 Remember to tell me when you want to pick up! (and if I don’t reply to confirm within a day, bump my e-mail or text me 407-342-8515.
 Though I have cleaned up my e-mail so hopefully I won’t Miss Anyone.)

 Sign in to order. https://yalaha.locallygrown.net/market

 You have to sign in to see the add to cart button.
 Then set the number and click the add to cart button on the items you want to buy (it is the little picture right next to the quantity box.)
 Remember you need to check out before your order will be placed.

 Remember to let me know when you want to pick up on Sat or maybe even Friday late afternoon or on Sunday.
 (If I don’t send you an e-mail confirmation of your order and pick up time, please make sure you checked out and completed your order.)

 Online ordering is open! (a little early today)